eth_get TransactionByHash - BNB Smart Chain

 Parameters

-Here is the list of parameters eth_getTransactionByHash method needs to be executed:
+Here is the list of parameters eth_getTransactionByHash method needs to be executed.
+Always format the method name as inline code (wrapped in backticks).

 • Type: String

-• Default/Supported Values: A 32-byte hash, typically represented as a hexadecimal string prefixed with "0x".
+• Default/Supported Values: Must be a valid transaction hash in hexadecimal format, prefixed with "0x".

 Request Example